 The Chanute Prize recognizes team dynamics, process, culture and benefits of innovation; the innovation itself; and the “Wow” factor.

 “Innovation is the catalyst of economic development,” Chancellor Keon said.
-“This award is greatly appreciated and marks the continuation of a great future for Purdue Calumet as a source for new business enterprise.”
+“This award is greatly appreciated and marks the continuation of a great future for Purdue Northwest as a source for new business enterprise.”

 Managing Director of The Society of Innovators John Davies applauded CIVS’ selection, “because it has been, and is, and will continue to help innovative and entrepreneurial enterprises across Northwest Indiana re-imagine their possibilities through visualization and simulation technologies.
 This is an amazing tool that few of us could have imagined only a few short years ago.”